rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

 #### Measuring vacuum

+The leak-resisting aspect all hinges on monitoring the pressure of the loop.
 For some reason, I had a really hard time finding a vacuum pressur sensor.
 There are plenty of physical, analogue vacuum gauges available, but an actual, electronic sensor...
 At least for reasonable prices, located in the US, I could only find ones that measured positive pressure.
 Maybe I had the wrong search terms.
 Eventually I found an unpackaged sensor with obscure, not entirely legible datasheets that claimed to have an acceptable pressure range for my application.
 The [MD-PS002](https://electronperdido.com/wp-content/uploads/2021/12/MD_PS002-Datasheet.zh-CN.en_.pdf) is what I settled on, available on Amazon in the US in a 2-pack for $8.
 It's a tiny little thing, and it took two attempts to successfully create a sensor package that didn't leak.

 {{< panzoom-gallery caption="Sensor package details, installed and all gooped up.">}}
     {{< panzoom-figure
-    src="plug_detail_top.jpg"
+    src="images/compressed/plug_detail_top.webp"
     alt="Top view of the sensor JB Welded into the drilled out plug." gallery_class="grid-w50"
     >}}{{< panzoom-figure
-    src="plug_detail_bottom.jpg"
+    src="images/compressed/plug_detail_bottom.webp"
     alt="Bottom view of the sensor JB Welded into the drilled out plug." gallery_class="grid-w50"
     >}}
     {{< panzoom-figure
-    src="goopy_installed.jpg"
+    src="images/compressed/goopy_installed.webp"
     alt="Sensor package with additional JB Weld installed into the vacuum tank." gallery_class="grid-w100"
     >}}